Dennisderuijter/portfolio/README.md

 # Portfolio
-[WIP] Portfolio provided with CMS
+[WIP] Portfolio powered by a CMS

 # WORK IN PROGRESS
-This project is in development process, feel free to look at my projects within Github to see my work.
+This project is in development process, feel free to look at my Github projects to see my work.